sylvainjule/kirby-locator/README.md

 #### 5.5. `display`

 The informations to be displayed in the panel.
 Note that it will only hide them from the panel view, they will still be stored (if available) in the .txt file.
-To be picked from `lat`, `lon`, `number`, `address`, `postcode`, `city` and `country`.
+To be picked from `lat`, `lon`, `number`, `address`, `postcode`, `city`, `region` and `country`.
 Default includes them all.

+If you are using Nominatim, the field also stores the OpenStreetMap ID under the `osm`  key, which you can also display by adding it to the list.

 ```yaml
 mymap: